 Why Germany should learn from Japan's consideration and discipline!

-Japan - On May 16, 2025, an author reflects on her experiences in Japan and the main differences to German culture.
-Her impressions, which she collected during a trip through the cities of Tokyo, Kyoto and Okinawa, show how strongly the coexistence in Japan is shaped by consideration and discipline.
-While selfishness and competitive thinking often prevail in Germany, harmony in Japan is estimated as a central value.
-This reports FOCUS .
+On May 16, 2025, an author reflects on her experiences in Japan and the main differences from German culture.
+The impressions she gathered during a trip through the cities of Tokyo, Kyoto and Okinawa show how much consideration and discipline characterizes coexistence in Japan.
+While selfishness and competitiveness often prevail in Germany, harmony is valued as a central value in Japan.
+That reports Focus.

-A concise example of this is the atmosphere in a bath hotel where the guests behave relaxed and no reservations.
+A striking example of this is the atmosphere in a beach hotel, where guests behave in a relaxed manner and do not reserve loungers.
 There is absolute silence in the subway in Tokyo; Cell phones and loud conversations are taboo.
-Such behaviors show that courtesy and consideration in everyday Japanese are deeply anchored.
-The author, on the other hand, regrets the dwindling respect and discipline in Germany, which is necessary for a harmonious coexistence.
+Such behavior shows that politeness and consideration are deeply rooted in everyday Japanese life.
+The author, however, regrets the dwindling respect and discipline in Germany, which are necessary for harmonious coexistence.

-In Japan, the individual ego is often put into favor of the community.
+In Japan, individual ego is often put aside in favor of the community.
 This is reflected in the social norms that promote a harmonious society.
 Virtues such as consideration, honesty, trust, modesty and restraint are elementary in Japanese culture.
-These principles form the basis of the Japanese harmony society, in which conflicts and direct criticism are avoided to avoid adversity, such as nippon info
+These principles form the basis of the Japanese harmonious society, in which conflict and direct criticism are avoided in order to avoid adversity Nippon info determines.

-An example of the collective spirit is the practice of employees who come to the office early and park their cars away to leave the better parking space to others.
-Such gestures of consideration not only ensure personal comfort, but also strengthen the community.
-In contrast, in Germany there is often the principle "Whoever comes first, first grinded", which further exacerbates the competitive situation in everyday life.
+An example of the collective spirit is the practice of employees coming to the office early and parking their cars further away to give others the better parking space.
+Such gestures of consideration not only ensure personal comfort but also strengthen the community.
+In contrast, in Germany the principle of “first come, first served” often prevails, which further intensifies the competitive situation in everyday life.

 A rethink is required

-The author brings up that Generation Z in Japan begins to question traditional values of collective consideration and demand more self -care.
-This could initiate a change in Japanese society that has long been shaped by the idea of collectivism.
-The idea that deviations from social norms can lead to exclusion is increasingly being questioned by the younger ones.
+The author brings up that Generation Z in Japan is beginning to question traditional values of collective consideration and demand more self-care.
+This could herald a change in Japanese society, which has long been characterized by the idea of collectivism.
+The idea that deviations from social norms can lead to exclusion is increasingly being questioned by younger people.

-In view of these observations, the author suggests that Germany could learn from Japanese attitude in terms of discipline and consideration.
-A paradigm shift towards more cooperation and responsibility would be necessary to improve social interaction and overcome selfishness that is currently shaping the social climate.
+Given these observations, the author suggests that Germany could learn from Japan's attitude towards discipline and consideration.
+A paradigm shift towards more cooperation and responsibility would be necessary in order to improve social interaction and overcome the egoism that currently characterizes the social climate.

-Overall, the comparison between the cultures shows how significant consideration and order are for a harmonious coexistence and how necessary is a re -evaluation of values in German society.
+Overall, the comparison between cultures shows how important consideration and order are for harmonious coexistence and how necessary a reassessment of values is in German society.